astral-sh/uv/docs/concepts/python-versions.md

 Discovery of `.python-version` files can be disabled with `--no-config`.

+uv will not search for `.python-version` files beyond project or workspace boundaries.

 ## Installing a Python version

 uv bundles a list of downloadable CPython and PyPy distributions for macOS, Linux, and Windows.